replab/replab/critical_octave_bugs.md

 ##Bugs affecting replab.CommutantVar:

-- to enable automatic copy of handle classes: https://savannah.gnu.org/bugs/?51317
+- [51317](https://savannah.gnu.org/bugs/?51317): to enable automatic copy of handle classes
-- to split the class methods into individual files : https://savannah.gnu.org/bugs/?54941
+- [54941](https://savannah.gnu.org/bugs/?54941): to split the class methods into individual files
-- to set up the proper class precedence with respect to yalmip objects (due to this bug, addition of replab.CommutantVar and sdpvar is not commutative (!)) : https://savannah.gnu.org/bugs/?56864
+- [56864](https://savannah.gnu.org/bugs/?56864): to set up the proper class precedence with respect to yalmip objects (due to this bug, addition of replab.CommutantVar and sdpvar is not commutative (!))
-- `isscalar(sdpvar(3))` returns `1` on octave: https://savannah.gnu.org/bugs/?44498
+- [44498](https://savannah.gnu.org/bugs/?44498): `isscalar(sdpvar(3))` returns `1` on octave